 The nasty folks at Evil.Wicked.Hackers.org are stymied,because they can’t break the RSA code, even knowing theRSA public key, to get at the DES key.

-9. Public Key Cryptography – The RSA Method The public RSA key is (essentially) the product of two Very large prime numbers (say of 100 or more decimaldigits each).
+Very large prime numbers (say of 100 or more decimaldigits each).
 To break the RSA code (it is thought), thefolks at Evil.Wicked.Hackers.org have to Factor the key.
+This is so computationally difficult that it will take themmillions of years to do it.

 As part of his Elements, Euclid describes the algorithminvolving successive remainders that we now know as TheEuclidean Algorithm, for finding the greatest common di-visor of two numbers.